Places We’re Now Pressured to Leave a Tip, But It’s Optional

 Getting a haircut already comes with a price tag that reflects the stylist’s skill and experience.
 Even so, tipping is treated as an unspoken rule.
 Many customers feel pressured to add a significant amount, especially at higher-end salons.

-Some stylists rent their own space and set their own rates, so if pricing is in their control, should tipping still be expected?
 The cost of grooming keeps rising, and with the push for bigger tips, many start to wonder if the listed prices should already account for fair pay.

 Dry Cleaners